hpepanda/fleet-mgmt/README.md

     ```
     stackato env-add research-sensors-data-provider <variable_name> <value>
     ```
 Note!
-All values except the PORT and POINT_TTL (because they are just a numbers) should be enclosed in quotes (e.g. "mongodb://localhost:27017/db").
+All values except PORT and POINT_TTL (because they are just a numbers) should be enclosed in quotes (e.g. "mongodb://localhost:27017/db").

 All application's settings can be configured through environment variables listed below: